PDA-UR/mdpubs/README.md

 Run `make -f sigconf.mk taps` to build a .zip archive that can be submitted to ACM's [TAPS](https://authors.acm.org/proceedings/production-information/taps-production-workflow).
 Be aware that TAPS uses its own toolchain to generate PDF and HTML output from the TeX file you provide.
-You will need to manually add required accessibility metadata to the TeX file.
-Check out the current requirements of ACM and/or your conference.

 ## Supported Styles